Iron-56/sand-simulation/README.md

 # Sand Simulation
 Welcome to your first graphics + simulation task!
-In this task, you will be building a sand falling simulator using C++ and the SFML graphics library.
-You will be simulating sand particles that fall under gravity and interact with each other.
+In this task, you’ll be creating a sand falling simulator using C++ and the SFML (Simple and Fast Multimedia Library).
+This is a hands-on introduction to combining physics simulation with real-time graphics rendering, and a great opportunity to improve your skills in modern C++ programming.

+You'll simulate sand particles under the power of gravity, which collide with one another and settle into patterns that look like nature.
+The particles must act naturally—falling, piling, and sliding—like sand in real life.
+By the end of this project, you’ll have created a fully functional visual simulation of falling sand—similar to classic sandbox games.
+More importantly, you’ll gain a solid understanding of C++ programming, real-time simulations, and graphics development.

 ![screenshot](image.png)

 ## Getting Started